The 20 Essential Hot Sauces For Anyone Who Loves Bringing The Heat

 Be warned: This sauce is pricey ($35).
 But if you’re having a dinner party and want a special bottle on the table that will elevate food rather than just making it spicier, this is a winner.
 The flavors are potent and the bottle is elegant.

-The Last Dab Reduxx
+The Last Dab XXX

 Look, this is created by the team at Complex’s First We Feast — a direct competitor of Uproxx Life.
 So giving it love vexes me a little.
 But my god this stuff is good.
 It’s just the right amount of sweet on the front end and then… BLAM the heat comes.